Zeniku/NvimConfig/README.md

   ```
 - On Termux

-  you need to install Termux:API in F-Droid
+  you need to install Termux:API in F-Droid and run

-  then run
   ```
   pkg install termux-api
   ```